Akorikk/Data_Analyst/README.md

 transition_counts

 Why we used this code/tool
-The transition column tells us how the user reached each page:link – clicking a hyperlink

-reload – refreshing the page

-generated – browser-generated pages

-form_submit – form submissions (search, login)

-typed – manually typed URL

-A bar chart shows which navigation types are most common → reveals browsing style.
+The transition column tells us how the user reached each page:link – clicking a hyperlink reload – refreshing the page generated – browser-generated pages form_submit – form submissions (search, login) typed – manually typed URL, A bar chart shows which navigation types are most common → reveals browsing style.

 What we understood
 link dominates (~4098 events) → mostly exploratory click-based browsing.

-Non-trivial reload and generated → repeated checking of content (dashboards, feeds, results).

-form_submit and typed show intentional actions (searching, going to specific sites).
+Non-trivial reload and generated → repeated checking of content (dashboards, feeds, results). form_submit and typed show intentional actions (searching, going to specific sites).

 This shows a mix of exploration and task-driven navigation.

+* Summary for README
+Putting all steps together, we understand that: The user’s browsing is heavily focused on Search & Research (Google and related services).

+They show clear job & freelancing intent, with frequent visits to Upwork, Wellfound, TaskRabbit.

+They regularly use work tools & technical platforms like SharePoint, GitLab, AWS Console, Xero.

+Browsing peaks in the evenings, mainly on weekdays, especially mid-week.

+There is some E-commerce and Travel activity, and low but present social media use.

+Navigation is mostly via link clicks, with some deliberate searches (form_submit) and typed URLs.

+This end-to-end flow from raw messy CSV to clean insights demonstrates:

+Data cleaning with pandas

+Feature engineering

+Behavioral categorization

+Visualization skills

+Clear, business-oriented interpretation